What is my IP address?

 Public vs Private IP

 A private IP address is like a room number inside a building — it only makes sense inside your local network.
-Your router assigns these addresses (like 192.168.1.5) to each device: your laptop, phone, smart TV, and so on.
+Your router assigns these addresses to each device: laptop, phone, smart TV.
+A public IP address is like the building's street address — it is how the outside world finds you.
+Your entire household shares a single public IP, assigned by your ISP.
+The router uses NAT (Network Address Translation) to bridge the gap, so all your devices can share that one public IP when talking to the internet.

 Range Addresses Typical Use

-10.0.0.0/8 16.7 million Large / corporate networks
+10.0.0.0/8 ~16.7 million Large enterprise and corporate networks.

-192.168.0.0/16 65,536 Home networks (most common)
+192.168.0.0/16 65,536 Home networks (most common).

 Static vs Dynamic IP

-Static IP Fixed
+Static IP Dynamic IP

-• Assigned by ISP (manual)
+Assigned by ISP, manually ISP via DHCP

-• Changes Never
+Changes Never Periodically

-• Used by Servers, businesses
+Used by Servers, businesses Home users

-• Cost Extra fee
+Cost Extra fee Included

-Most home internet connections use dynamic IP.
-Your ISP assigns a new address from a pool each time your router reconnects.
-If you need a permanent address (for hosting a server, for example), ask your ISP about a static IP add-on.
+Most home internet connections use a dynamic IP.
+If you need a permanent address — for hosting a server, for example — ask your ISP about a static IP add-on.

 Inside an IP Packet

-Think of an IP packet as a postal envelope.
-The header is the addressing label — it tells routers where the packet came from and where it's going.
-The payload is the actual content inside, such as part of a web page, an image, or a video stream.
+Every piece of data that crosses the internet is wrapped in an IP packet.
+Think of the packet as a postal envelope: the header is the addressing label that tells routers where it came from and where it is going, and the payload is the actual content — part of a web page, an image, a chunk of a video stream.

 An IPv4 header is typically 20 bytes long (up to 60 with options).
-It contains everything routers need to forward the packet: source and destination addresses, a time-to-live counter that prevents infinite loops, a protocol field that tells the receiving host whether the payload is TCP, UDP, or something else, and a checksum to catch transmission errors.
+It carries everything routers need to forward the packet: source and destination addresses, a time-to-live counter that prevents infinite loops, a protocol field that tells the receiver whether the payload is TCP / UDP / something else, and a checksum to catch transmission errors.
+When you run an IP lookup, you are reading metadata associated with the Source IP field — the 32-bit address that identifies who sent the packet.

 IPv4 vs IPv6

-IPv4 93.184.216.34
+IPv4 IPv6

-• Address size 128-bit
+Address size 32-bit 128-bit

-• Total addresses ~340 undecillion
+Total addresses ~4.3 billion ~340 undecillion

-• Format Hex colon notation
+Format Dotted decimal Hex colon notation

-• Header size 40 bytes (fixed)
+Header size 20–60 bytes 40 bytes (fixed)

-• Traffic share
+Traffic share ~60% ~40%

 Does a VPN Change My IP?